milkcanbass/MapLog/README.md

 * [Technologies](#technologies)

 ## General info
-Personal image storage web application with Google Maps API.
-Authorized user can put image files with comment on google map.
+This project is a personal image storage web application with Google Maps API.
+An authorized user can put image files with comments on google map.

 ## How to use
 - Post image<br>